Skip to content

 Easy Baked Ziti Recipe

-This easy baked ziti recipe is a comforting Italian-American dish made with ziti pasta, marinara, cheese and beef then baked until bubbly.
-It’s a simple and satisfying crowd-pleaser!
+This easy baked ziti recipe is a classic Italian-American dish made with ziti pasta, marinara, cheese and beef then baked until bubbly.
+It’s a simple and satisfying!

 Spoonful of baked ziti in baking dish.